kjolley/BIGSdb_documentation/dbase_setup.rst

     </optlist>
   </field>

-* type
+* **type**

-  * data type: int, text, float or date
+  * Data type: int, text, float or date.
-  * required

-* min
+* comments

-  * minimum value for integer types.(introduced in v1.7)
   * optional

-* max

-  * maximum value for integer types.
-Special values such as CURRENT_YEAR can be used. (introduced in v1.7)
-  * optional
+  * Comments about the field.
+These will be displayed in the field description plugin and as tooltips within the curation interface.

-* required
+* dropdown

-  * is data required for this field? 'yes' or 'no', default 'yes'
+  * Select if you want this field to have its own dropdown filter box on the query page.
+If the field has an option list it will use the values in it, otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
+This setting can be overridden by individual user preferences.

-  * optional
+* length

+  * Length of field, default 12.

 * maindisplay

-  * is field displayed in main table after database search? 'yes' or 'no', default 'yes'.
+  * Sets if field is displayed in the main table after a database search, 'yes' or 'no', default 'yes'.
 This setting can be overridden by individual user preferences.
-  * optional

-* length
+* max

-  * length of field, default 12
+  * Maximum value for integer types.
+Special values such as CURRENT_YEAR can be used.

-  * optional
+* min

+  * Minimum value for integer types.

 * optlist

-  * does this field have a list of allowed values? default 'no'.
-Surround each option with an <option> tag
+  * Sets if this field has a list of allowed values, default 'no'.
+Surround each option with an <option> tag.
-  * optional

-* dropdown
+* regex

-  * select if you want this field to have its own dropdown filter box on the query page.
-If the field has an option list it will use the values in it, otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
-This setting can be overridden by individual user preferences.
+  * Regular expression used to constrain field values, e.g. regex="^[A-Z].*$" forces the first letter of the value to be capitalized.

-  * optional
+* required

+  * Sets if data is required for this field, 'yes' or 'no', default 'yes'.

 * userfield

-  * select if you want this field to have its own dropdown filter box of users (populated from the users table): 'yes' or 'no', default 'no'.
+  * Select if you want this field to have its own dropdown filter box of users (populated from the users table): 'yes' or 'no', default 'no'.
-  * optional

-* comments

-  * comments about the field
-  * optional

 * web

   * URL that will be used to hyperlink field values.
 If [?] is included in the URL, this will be substituted for the actual field value.
-  * optional

-* regex

-  * regular expression used to constrain field values, e.g. regex="^[A-Z].*$" forces the first letter of the value to be capitalized.
-  * optional

 Special values
 --------------
 The following special variables can be used in place of an actual value: